sevenspell/ThisIsTheEnd/README.md

 # This Is The End
+(this project has been moved to Gitlab)

 This Is The End is a collaboration between Jasper Du and Rita Pang.
 We aim to provide people with a simple, secure and efficient platform that makes it easier for loved ones to take care of their afterlife matters.